-As a dog blogger and product tester I come across all kinds of products that promote themselves as the perfect solution only to discover their claims didn’t meet expectations or were totally false after testing the product.
+As a dog blogger and product tester, I come across all kinds of products that promote themselves as the perfect solution to discover their claims didn’t meet expectations or were totally false after testing the product.
 This was not the case with NonScents.

-The company uses natural ingredients, like zeolite, which can trap molecules, and a patented formula.
-The products are food safe and biodegradable so they can be used around pets and children without any fears.
+The company uses natural ingredients, like zeolite, which can trap molecules, and patented formula.
+The products are food-safe and biodegradable so that Products can use them around pets and children without any fears.

 And the company believes enough in their products to back them by a 100% satisfaction guarantee.

-Sounds pretty good; here’s what the outcomes following 2 months of testing were.
+Sounds pretty good; here’s what the outcomes following two months of testing were.

 The spray deodorizer was easy to use.
-Just spray the spot where the odor is coming from, wait about 30 minutes, and soak up any excess spray that remains.
-NOTE: This product does not remove anything soiled rather it removes the odor.
+Just spray the spot where the odors (such as gland odors) are coming from, wait about 30 minutes, and soak up any excess spray that remains.
+NOTE: This product does not remove anything soiled.
+Instead, it removes the odor.
 You will still need to clean the area first.